Date: Sat, 16 Sep 2006

 with time off the bike needed to see some of those sights, as well as a little

-given the size of the country and the number of days I spent there.
-As it
+there, given the size of the country and the number of days I spent there.
+As

-British occupation, and having received considerable income from tourism during
+independence from British occupation, and having received considerable income

-that time, Tanzania’s facilities related to touring are comparatively good.
+from tourism during that time, Tanzania’s facilities related to touring are

-country, and with some of those being off-limits, or otherwise impractical, to
+fairly large country, and with some of those being off-limits, or otherwise

 The first day in the country should have been fairly